MultiCam: Canada

-Other countries

 China

 An "all-terrain" MultiCam-influenced pattern camouflage that debuted during the 2015 Victory Day Parade.

 It was intended to replace the Type 07 uniform; ultimately it was not adopted by the PLA.

 France

 A French-developed camouflage inspired by MultiCam, called Bariolage Multi-Environnement (BME), is due to become the standard camouflage pattern of the French Armed Forces from 2024 onwards.

 Georgia

 A domestic variant of MultiCam is in use with the Georgian Defense Forces as standard issue for the military as well as special units of the MIA and State Security.

 The pattern was adopted initially in 2009, replacing the DWC and MARPAT and since has been produced in a slightly altered version that fits better to the local environment.